-Is Tatcha Ethical?
+Is Tatcha Sustainable?

 Giving Back Initiatives: Ongoing contributions go to fund girls’ education.
 “Tatcha’s philanthropic model funds girls’ education in partnership with Room to Read with every skincare purchase, helping to nurture the beautiful minds of incredible girls in Asia and Africa.”

 Ingredients and Formulations Claims: Tatcha products are formulated without: Parabens, synthetic fragrances, mineral oil, sulfate detergents, phthalates, urea, DEA or TEA.

 Is Tatcha’s Mica Ethically-Sourced?
 Tatcha claims their mica is “ethically-sourced”.
 However, it’s not clear where their mica is mined or sourced from and how they track or audit to ensure no child labor was involved.

 “We were able to confirm with our development team that the mica we used is ethically sourced.”

 I hope this article helped you to understand Tatcha’s cruelty-free and vegan status and by choosing cruelty-free together, we can help end animal testing for cosmetics once and for all!